-Lenses and gear from Nikon, Canon, Olympus, Minolta, Sony, Panasonic, and Pentax
+Cameras and lenses list by price from Nikon, Canon, Olympus, Minolta, Sony, Panasonic, Leica, and Pentax

-Image quality at base ISO has not meaningfully improved since 2010-2013.
-DSLRs are still great at photography and many lenses can easily be adapted to mirrorless cameras.
+Image quality at base ISO has not meaningfully improved since 2008-2013.
+DSLRs are fun to use.
+Despite the marketing, new tech doesn’t change that.

 Manufacturers have made large improvements in video features, resolution, and image quality.
-Around 2016 is when good quality 4k at 30fps became widely available on consumer cameras.
+Around 2016 is when good quality 4k at 30fps became widely available in consumer cameras.

 The shift from DSLRs to mirrorless has resulted in a selloff of Canon EOS EF and Nikon F cameras and lenses.
 It is possible to get absolutely obscene price to performance value on used gear.
+Lens adapters make it possible to use these lenses on mirrorless cameras.

 If you’re looking for your first dedicated camera, it rarely makes sense to buy new.
 Spening thousands of dollars on new gear doesn’t mean you’ll actually like using it.
 My two recommendations for camera shopping are: